Frequently Asked Questions

 What is the Ministry Residency at Brentwood Baptist Church?

-The Ministry Residency at Brentwood Baptist is a one-year residential ministry experience that equips the next generation of pastors, ministers and church planters to serve and lead the local church through mentored ministry and teaching.
+The Ministry Residency is a one year residential ministry experience that equips and encourages leaders for life, ministry, disciple making and kingdom advance.
+This one-year residency experience prepares the next generation of pastors, worship leaders, missionaries, and disciple makers to lead the church effectively through dynamic teaching, mentored ministry, and experiential learning.

 Who can apply to be a ministry resident?